adelriosantiago/adelriosantiago-blog/amazing-czech-republic/eng.md

 Czech Republic is probably one of the most underrated destinations in the world.
 It has beautiful landscapes, great job opportunities especially in the area of IT, a quite large expatiate community, amazing entertainment opportunities.

-Here area few things you notice as soon as you arrive.
+Here area the first five things you notice as soon as you arrive into a Czech city.

 ### 1.- Cobblestones everywhere